albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/3 - SQOOP INSTALLATION AND CONFIGURATION.md

 # SQOOP Installation and Configuration
-System for bulk data transfer between HDFS and structured datastores as RDBMS.
-Like Flume but from HDFS to RDBMS.
+System for bulk data transfer between HDFS and structured datastores as RDBMS on both directions.

 ### Run in terminal(NameNode or another server) with user hadoop